MaZe3D/MaZe-Space-Collection/README.md

 ### Features
 - automatic opening/closing airlock
-- prevents both doors from being open at the same time
+- prevents both doors from being open at the same time (by disabeling the only closed door)
 - custom door open times
 - multiple airlocks per programmable block
 - use blockgroup as single *virtual* door